-Mother-daughter pairs will be randomly assigned to one of three study conditions.
-In the first condition, mothers and daughters will complete a series of questionnaires.
-In the second condition, mothers and daughters will complete the same questionnaires and mothers will view the website for 30 minutes.
-In the third condition, mothers and daughters will complete the questionnaires and mothers will view the website for 30 minutes using a tailored pathway through the website based on their preferences for particular website topic areas.
-Mothers and daughters will complete questionnaires immediately before mothers are exposed to the website, then again 2 weeks, 6 weeks, and 12 months after viewing the website.
-We will also get feedback from mothers on their reactions to the website, in order to inform future revisions and improvements to the website.
+Mother-daughter pairs are randomly assigned to one of three groups.
+In the first group, mothers and daughters complete a series of questionnaires.
+In the second group, mothers and daughters complete the same questionnaires and mothers view the website for 30 minutes.
+In the third group, mothers and daughters complete the questionnaires and mothers view the website for 30 minutes using a tailored pathway through the website based on their preferences for particular website topic areas.
+Mothers and daughters complete questionnaires immediately before mothers are exposed to the website, then again 2 weeks, 6 weeks, and 12 months after viewing the website.
+Feedback is obtained from mothers on their reactions to the website, in order to inform future revisions and improvements to the website.

 What are the possible benefits and risks of participating?

-Taking part in this research gives mothers and daughters the chance to learn about some very important issues that can affect health and well-being, particularly in young adolescents.
+Taking part in this study gives mothers and daughters the chance to learn about some very important issues that can affect health and well-being, particularly in young adolescents.
 The website has already undergone online pilot testing, with the responses from parents being overwhelmingly positive.
-We expect the website will have a positive impact on mothers' and daughters' body image and well-being.
-In addition, both mothers and daughters will be provided with a financial incentive for taking part in this study.
+The website is expected to have a positive impact on mothers' and daughters' body image and well-being.
+In addition, both mothers and daughters are provided with a financial incentive for taking part in this study.
 Body image can be a sensitive and personal topic for some, particularly adolescent girls and women.
 Therefore, there is a risk that viewing the website and completing body image questionnaires may cause some distress.
 This risk is minimised in the current study as previous pilot research has shown that the website has received positive feedback from mothers.
-Furthermore, prior research has shown that these types of questionnaires and interventions are unlikely to result in any distress.
-Any participant showing signs of distress will be provided with referrals to external sources of support.
+Furthermore, previous research has shown that these types of questionnaires and interventions are unlikely to result in any distress.
+Any participant showing signs of distress is provided with referrals to external sources of support.

 Where is the study run from?

-This research project is being run by the Centre for Appearance Research at the University of the West of England, based in Bristol, UK.
+Centre for Appearance Research at the University of the West of England, Bristol, UK

 When is the study starting and how long is it expected to run for?